 4. Protection and Action to be Taken

-All settings in which children are provided with services or are living away from home should have in place anti-bullying strategies and procedures on how to refer to the Children's Services Trust, if safeguarding children concerns are identified or a need for Early Help services has been highlighted.
-See Referrals Procedure and Multi Agency Guidance for Working with Children in Need.
+All settings in which children are provided with services or are living away from home should have in place anti-bullying strategies and procedures on how to refer to the Children's Services Trust if safeguarding children concerns are identified or a need for Early Help services has been highlighted.
+See Contacts and Referrals Procedure and Multi Agency Guidance for Working with Children in Need.
 This includes youth clubs and all other children's organisations as well as all schools.

 - Support should be offered to children for whom English is not their first language to communicate needs and concerns;